Deep Sea Electronics · 7300 Series

 Can the DSE 7320 read engine ECU data over CAN bus?

 Yes.
-The 7320 MkII speaks SAE J1939 CAN, which covers virtually all modern electronic-engine ECUs from Cummins, CAT, John Deere, Volvo, Perkins, MTU, and Kohler.
+The 7320 MkII speaks SAE J1939 CAN, which covers virtually all modern electronic-engine ECUs from Cummins, CAT, John Deere, Volvo Penta, Perkins, MTU, Scania, Deutz, and Isuzu.
 Engine parameters (oil pressure, coolant temp, RPM, fuel rate, fault codes) appear automatically on the controller display.
+Kohler-branded gensets running a J1939-capable engine ECU work via the same J1939 path; DSE does not publish a Kohler-specific protocol.

 How many configurable inputs and outputs does the 7320 have?